stephendolan/decorator/README.md

 end
 ```

-In the above example, `Decorator` adds the following to the `TimeDecorator` class for you:
+In the above example, `Decorator` adds the following to the `TimeDecorator` struct for you:

 - An `initialize(@time : Time)` method
 - A `getter` (or `getter?` for `Bool` types) for `@time`